 Speaking of allergies, dogs can suffer from hayfever just like their owners, only their symptoms manifest as itchy skin and watery eyes rather than respiratory problems.
 While it’s almost impossible to completely avoid exposure to pollen, you might want to keep your pooch inside during those critical few weeks to reduce the severity of the itching.
 Most allergies can be controlled by improving the dog’s diet and enriching it with ocean fish that contains omega-3 fatty acids.
 However, in more severe cases you will need to consult the vet who will provide medication to relieve your dog’s symptoms.

 Food intolerance will often manifest on the skin and coat rather than as digestive problems.
 Low-quality pet food has a lot of processed grains which are bad for dogs, so always make sure to use natural, minimally processed, preservative and grain-free food.
-Some dogs are naturally more sensitive and it is recommended to use foods with less common meat proteins (such as venison and kangaroo), like Ivory Coat dog food that has a range of pet foods specifically for sensitive dogs.
+Some dogs are naturally more sensitive and it is recommended to use foods with less common meat proteins (such as venison and kangaroo).
+You can look out for pet foods that are specifically for sensitive dogs.

 Not all breeds are the same and some are more prone to skin and coat problems, such as Bulldogs, Shar-Peis, Golden Retrievers, Doberman Pinschers and more.
 While there is nothing you can do about your dog’s breed, you can modify their diet and take extra care to minimize the risks of developing skin and coat issues.
 Additionally, if you are looking to get a new dog, make sure to get a breed whose potential health issues you will be able to handle.